whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-26-Luxor-Box-Subscription-July-2015-Review.md

 <p>I'm such a sucker for luxury home decor.
 This container is made of great quality (real wood and steel lid), and it matches my style completely.</p>

 <center><img src="/images/LuxorBoxJuly2015Container2.jpg"></center>
 <p>I'll be using this on my vanity table to store my cotton swabs, at least for now.
-It can be used in multiple ways, I just might change it up in the future.</p>
+It can be used in so many ways, I'll definitely change it up in the future for other purposes.</p>
 <br>

 <p><center><img src="/images/LuxorBoxJuly2015Necklace.jpg"></center></p>